zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-refreshingdata.md

 In this scenario, since the AJAX call will be issued from a DataContext, refreshing data in QueryCaches/EntityCaches will be done using QueryCache/EntityCache methods directly.
 See ["Refreshing/updating a QueryCache/EntityCache"](#refresh-datacache) below.

 <a name="refresh-dataview-sample"></a>
-* **User clicks 'Refresh' command** - (Less common) The user clicks on some 'Refresh'-like command on a Blade or Part, implemented in that Blade/Part's view model.
+* **User clicks 'Refresh' command** - (Less common) The user clicks on some 'Refresh'-like command on a Blade or Part, implemented in that Blade/Part's ViewModel.

 ```ts
 class RefreshCommand implements MsPortalFx.ViewModels.Commands.Command<void> {